 Sulphur is often recommended for long term, stubborn skin conditions and also has some success in ear infection treatment.
 Excessive scratching or pawing at the ears may be an indicator for Sulphur.

-Silicea is worth considering to help ‘push out’ a foxtail or other foreign object form the ears.
+Silicea is worth considering to help ‘push out’ a foxtail or other foreign object from the ears.

-Phosphorus is a good option for those dogs who suffer with cuts or hematomas to the pinna; it’s an excellent remedy for many types of bleeding.
+Phosphorus is a good option for those dogs who suffer from cuts or hematomas to the pinna; it’s an excellent remedy for many types of bleeding.

 For animals that have a severe, malodorous discharge that causes hair loss around and under the ears, Tellurium is helpful.
 The ears are extremely sensitive in the Tellurium patient, and the discharge may have a fish-like smell.

-Treating ear problems (especially those that are stubborn and persistent) can be a very frustrating exercise.
-Deep seated infections can take a very long time to truly and permanently resolve.
+Treating itchy dog ears (especially those that are stubborn and persistent) can be a very frustrating exercise.
+Deep-seated infections can take a very long time to truly and permanently resolve.
 Natural remedies and a truly holistic approach that also considers diet and lifestyle can be pivotal in achieving a lasting cure.
-DNM